Clients receive confirmations, reminders, and booking updates at the right moment instead of the team catching up manually.

 The most useful setup keeps confirmations, reminders, and booking-related notifications inside one shared logic.
 Clients know what comes next, and the team spends less time explaining, chasing, and correcting missed communication.

-• Set which message types go to clients and staff and through which channels.
+- Set which message types go to clients and staff and through which channels: email, SMS, or push in the mobile app.

 What improves